After Hurricane Power Outages, Looking To Alaska's Microgrids For A Better Way

 There are two here now.
 From the outside, they look like a couple of white trailers behind a chain-link fence.
 But inside, they're cutting edge sci fi.
 In the corner of each trailer is a "six and a half ton of spinning mass," says KEA's Richcreek.
 "It's in a frictionless vacuum chamber hovered by magnets."

 Here's how it works: When there's excess power on the grid, it spins the flywheel.
 The flywheel stores that energy as motion, and then pumps it back out the second a big surge is needed.
+When the crane isn't operating, the flywheels respond to fluctuations in wind power, working with the batteries to stabilize the grid.
 Kodiak is one of the first places in the world to use flywheels this way.

 Altogether, Kodiak's microgrid operates like an orchestra, each piece responding millisecond by millisecond.
 The wind drops suddenly and the flywheel kicks on.
 As the flywheel slows, the batteries step in.
 And behind it all, the hydro ramps up.
 And Kodiak has managed to do all this while keeping rates stable.
 In fact, the price of electricity in Kodiak has dropped slightly since 2000.